-Michael K Chen Transforms Bronx Choir Loft Into Library for Underprivileged Children
+Michael K Chen Transforms Choir Loft Into Children’s Library

 Ordinarily, a tucked-away mezzanine library would be an appealing spot for kids to read and play.
 But the one at Concourse House, a Bronx, New York, shelter serving women and their age 9 or younger children transitioning out of homelessness, was not so.
 Occupying what had been the choir loft of a former chapel, the 250-square-foot area’s original mahogany railing was not enough of a barrier from the double-height multipurpose space below.
 That’s where Michael K Chen Architecture enters the story.
 “We aimed to create a warm, homey place,” Michael K Chen explains.
 And he did it pro bono, to boot.